Please respond to this question: ‘Why do you want to go to OUR GREAT SCHOOL U?'”

 Editor’s Note: This series was originally published in July 2012 and has been updated to include additional information and examples.

-Find your story.
 Sharon Epstein is owner of First Impressions College Consulting in Redding, Connecticut.
-She’s a Writers Guild Award-winner and two-time Emmy Award nominee who teaches students how to master interview skills, write killer resumes, and transform their goals, dreams and experiences into memorable college application essays.
-I work with students everywhere: in-person, by phone, Skype, Facetime and email.
+A Writers Guild Award-winner and two-time Emmy Award nominee, Sharon lectures extensively on essay writing.
+Sharon teaches students how to master interview skills, write resumes, and transform their goals, dreams and experiences into memorable college application essays.
+She works with students everywhere: in-person, by phone, FaceTime, Skype and email.
 Visit my website for more info.
 Connect on Google+, Pinterest and Twitter.